marschall/jcl-equinox/README.md

 Implementation Notes
 --------------------

-The implementation is a fragment of the `org.apache.commons.logging` with a [commons-logging.properties](https://commons.apache.org/proper/commons-logging/guide.html) setting the implementation of the `LogFactory`.
+The implementation is a fragment of the `org.apache.commons.logging` bundle with a [commons-logging.properties](https://commons.apache.org/proper/commons-logging/guide.html) setting the implementation of the `LogFactory`.

 Building
 --------